Concepts

 Campaigns

 Section titled “Campaigns”A campaign is a goal-driven outreach initiative inside a workspace.
 It defines who you’re targeting, why, and how.
-Campaigns contain lead lists, workflows, and ICPs.
+Campaigns contain lead lists, workflows, ICPs, personas, and phases.

 Example: “Connect with wealth management CTOs in France to demo our compliance tool.”